 One of the greatest distinctions of my education at PBA was that I was equipped with career-level training before I ever left the classroom.
 Through the senior capstone course in the PR program, I had the opportunity to develop and implement the BAEcon campaign for the Animal Agriculture Alliance – an industry-united, non-profit organization that helps bridge the communication gap between farm and fork.
 The goal of the campaign was to educate college students who had been targeted by animal activist groups to “know the facts” before making dietary choices that could affect the rest of their life.
 The campaign involved giving out free bacon to college students while simultaneously engaging them through positive messaging about the agriculture industry.
 The BAEcon campaign turned out to be an incredible success and I even got the opportunity to spend my senior finals week in Washington, D.C. presenting the campaign to high-level agriculture industry leaders.

-My greatest accomplishment of my undergraduate career was serving as a student leader for 3 of those years.
+The greatest accomplishment of my undergraduate career was serving as a student leader for 3 of those years.
 Through the Student Activities Board and Steering Committee, I learned how to be an effective and efficient leader as well as what it means to pursue excellence.
-What started as a creative outlet for me, ended up molding me in to the professional I am today and led to some of the greatest friendships and mentorships I’ve ever known
+What started as a creative outlet for me ended up molding me into the professional I am today and led to some of the greatest friendships and mentorships I’ve ever known.

 I was fortunate enough to have my professional mentor end up being someone who only sits a few feet away from me every day at work.
 My coworker Kim has challenged me and encouraged me, and made my transition from college to career nearly seamless.
 I encourage everyone to find a professional mentor for all stages of your career, because you need to be poured into before you can overflow into others.

 Spotlight posted in June 2018.
 For current updates from Brianne, visit her LinkedIn page.